The Doctor (Cheap Trick album): Release

 The album was released by Epic on vinyl, CD and cassette in America, and on vinyl in the UK, Europe and Canada.
 In addition to the main cassette release, a promotional-only cassette was released in America, which featured alternative, exclusive artwork.
 A long-box version of the CD release was also released.

-After its original release, the album was out-of-print for many years, making the original pressing of the CD a collectors' item.
+After its original release, the album was out-of-print for many years, making the original pressing of the CD a collector's item.
 The first Japanese CD was released in 2003.
 Wounded Bird Records later re-released the album on CD in America in 2010.
 The release included one bonus track; "It's Only Love (Single Version)".
 The album was also included on the box-set The Complete Epic Albums Collection, which featured all of the band's albums from 1977 up to 1990's Busted.
 For the set, The Doctor was remastered and presented in a mini vinyl replica.